Assigning Pods to Nodes

 value V that is running a pod that has a label with key “security” and value “S1”.)
 The pod anti-affinity

-rule says that the pod cannot schedule onto a node if that node is already running a pod with label
+rule says that the pod prefers not to be scheduled onto a node if that node is already running a pod with label

 having key “security” and value “S2”.
 (If the

-it would mean that the pod cannot schedule onto a node if that node is in the same zone as a pod with
+it would mean that the pod cannot be scheduled onto a node if that node is in the same zone as a pod with

 for many more examples of pod affinity and anti-affinity, both the